|Applies to Product:||USM Appliance™||AlienVault OSSIM®|

 The new credential appears under Credentials (shown in the following illustration).

 - Click the check mark and pencil icon ().

-- In the popup that appears, click inside of the empty field below the username or entity (shown).
+- In the dialog box that appears, click inside of the empty field below the username or entity (shown).

-Type or select the appropriate IP address, then click Check.
+Type or select the appropriate IP address, and then click Check.

 USM Appliance displays the message:

-When the authentication process has completed, the Check Credential popup displays either "Wrong Credentials" or "Successfully logged in" under Status.
+When the authentication process has completed, the Check Credential dialog box displays either "Wrong Credentials" or "Successfully logged in" under Status.